ralphdeshommes/Hackothon-Project/dividend_helper/readme.md

-the point of this project is to be able to give out the best dividend portfolio which gives you the following: personal
+Purpose: the purpose of this project is to find information of a stock by picking certain buttons that give out specific details

-1. dividend yeild ( with high yeild stocks it will be more risky)
+buttons:
-2. dividend payout ratio (This is the percentage of earnings paid out as dividends.
-A ratio below 60% is generally sustainable.
-Higher ratios may indicate the company is overextending itself.)
+*dividend button

-3. If the company( has increased dividends which really show how reliable they .
-If the company has increased dividends which really show how reliable they
+Dividend button:
-3. dividend growth )
+the dividend button is used for the information of the dividend of the stock, if the users ticker(symbol) doesnt have dividend it will display it doesnt have one.
+If the ticker does have dividends,  it will provide  of how much dividend will it be if you entered a certain amount and compare it to a 4% apy.

-4. stability of earnings (to see if the earnings are like likeliy to help keep the dividends)
+in the main ui,the user input for the ui is the ticker(symbol) of the stock, entering anything else is going to be invalid and ask the user to try again.
+Once the user enter the ticker and pressed the dividend button it will add another window which has certain display:
-5. industry trends
+*stock_display -> shows that name, symbol, and current price of the stock *user input -> is to show how much of the stock that they are buying *enter button -> confirms what the user entered

-6. calculate when the dividend will be equal or better than apy, by combinig the pnl from the stock and the diveidend
+underneath the layout it will display the response and calculation of:
-7. give out a percentage of how likely they are going to hit there earing quarters
+*how much money in dividends will it be
-7. show the sma, rsi, as well
+*compare the current money of dividends the user recieved and the amount if it was in a 4%apy savings *output how much or less it is than the apy